-Kilims from Pirot were made on vertical looms with kneeling technique, which provided the manufacture of a fabric of any desired length.
+Kilims from Pirot were made on vertical looms with slit tapestry technique, which provided the manufacture of a fabric of any desired length.
 So, beside of the several standard sizes, kilims could be of various dimensions.

 The surface of kilim from Pirot is usually divided in these areas: outside border (spoljni ćenar), central border (ploča), inner border (unutrašnji ćenar) and the largest - central area (polje).

 Red was the favourite colour, abundantly used on kilims from Pirot, in various shades.
 Red colour also had important symbolical meanings.
 It is universal symbol of love, joy, health and strength, but in Pirot there was also present its Christian symbolism connected to the Christ’s sacrifice, religious ardour and grace.

 One of the favourite motives of weavers from Pirot was

 the turtle motive.
 It had a symbolical meaning of long-life, immortality and regeneration,

 but it was also connected to the role of a woman in a household, and as such it